nakal/xmonad-conf/README.md

 ### Workspaces and Layouts

-The workspaces mentioned here have all 3 letters to keep the `dzen2` workspace bar short.
-They are also merged with their number as prefix when shown in the dzenbar.
+The workspaces mentioned here have all 3 letters to keep the `xmobar` workspace bar short.
+They are also merged with their number as prefix when shown in the dock.
 You can use the names which are already defined to specify a certain workspace layout.

 The `com` layout is best used with `pidgin` and `claws-mail`. `gfx` is